githedgehog/docs/docs/concepts/overview.md

 * Fabricator - special tool to install and configure Fabric, or to run virtual labs
 * Control Node - one or more Kubernetes nodes in a single cluster running Fabric software:
-    * Das Boot - set of services providing switch boot and installation
     * Fabric Controller - main control plane component that manages Fabric resources
 * Fabric Kubectl plugin (Fabric CLI) - kubectl plugin to manage Fabric resources in an easy way
 * Fabric Agent - runs on every switch and manages switch configuration